-Following inhalation exposure, the initial rapid elimination of cerium from the body is due primarily to transport up the respiratory tract by the mucociliary escalator and eventual swallowing of the material, as with other poorly soluble particles (Boecker and Cuddihy, 1974).

-- 1 Initial short-term clearance rates range from 35 to 95% of initial cerium body burden, depending - on the species tested and length of clearance time investigated.
-Lundgren et al. (1992) exposed - 3 adult F344/Crl rats to [144Ce]-cerium oxide aerosol for 5-50 minutes, with clearance of - 4 approximately 90% of the initial body burden by 7 days.
-Kanapilly and Luna (1975) exposed - 5 hamsters to [144Ce]-cerium oxide aerosols with particle activity median aerodynamic diameters - 6 of 0.11 and 0.06 μm and observed decreases in initial body burden of 95 and 60%, respectively, - 7 4 days after exposure.
-Differences in clearance rates may have been dependent on particle size - 8 differences, with the smaller particles taking more time for elimination; however, the authors - 9 also stated that the difference may have resulted from a leak in the inhalation chamber used for - the first dose group.
-Boecker and Cuddihy (1974) observed an early clearance of initial body - burden from 35-80% for individual dogs 4 days after exposure.
-Thomas et al. (1972) exposed - Holtzman rats to two concentrations (unreported) of aerosolized [144Ce]-ceric hydroxide for - 13 10 minutes and observed approximately 75-95% clearance of initial body burden within 2 weeks - of exposure (Thomas et al, 1972).
-Sturbaum et al. (1970) reported clearance of 80% of initial - cerium body burden by 7 days in Chinese hamsters exposed to [144Ce]-cerous chloride aerosol - 16 for 20 minutes.
-After the initial clearance of cerium particles from the upper respiratory tract, - pulmonary clearance is slower, with reported slow-phase clearance half-times ranging from 100 - to 190 days in rodents (Lundgren et al., 1974; Thomas et al., 1972; Morgan et al., 1970; - 19 Sturbaum et al., 1970).
-The slow-phase clearance was slightly faster in beagles, with an - estimated half-time of 63 days (Boecker and Cuddihy, 1974).
-Slow-phase clearance from the - 21 lung is a combination of cerium dissolution and absorption (Morgan et al., 1970) and mechanical - clearance from the respiratory tract (Sturbaum et al., 1970).
+- Following inhalation exposure, the initial rapid elimination of insoluble cerium from the - body is due primarily to transport up the respiratory tract by the mucociliary escalator and - eventual swallowing of the material, as with other poorly soluble particles (Boecker and - 16 Cuddihy, 1974).
+Initial short-term clearance rates range from 35 to 95% of initial cerium body - burden, depending on the species tested and length of clearance time investigated.
+Lundgren et - al. (1992) exposed adult F344/Crl rats to [144Ce]-cerium oxide aerosol for 5-50 minutes, with - clearance of approximately 90% of the initial body burden by 7 days.
+Kanapilly and Luna - 20 (1975) exposed hamsters to [144Ce]-cerium oxide aerosols with particle activity median - aerodynamic diameters of 0.11 and 0.06 μm and observed decreases in initial body burden of 95 - and 60%, respectively, 4 days after exposure.
+Differences in clearance rates may have been - 23 dependent on particle size differences, with the smaller particles taking more time for - elimination; however, the authors also stated that the difference may have resulted from a leak in - 25 the inhalation chamber used for the first dose group.
+Boecker and Cuddihy (1974) observed an - early clearance of initial body burden from 35-80% for individual dogs 4 days after exposure. - 27 Thomas et al. (1972) exposed Holtzman rats to two concentrations (unreported) of aerosolized - 28 [144Ce]-ceric hydroxide for 10 minutes and observed approximately 75-95% clearance of initial - body burden within 2 weeks of exposure (Thomas et al, 1972).
+Sturbaum et al. (1970) reported - 30 clearance of 80% of initial cerium body burden by 7 days in Chinese hamsters exposed to - 31 [144Ce]-cerous chloride aerosol for 20 minutes.
+After the initial clearance of cerium particles - from the upper respiratory tract, pulmonary clearance is slower, with reported slow-phase - clearance half-times ranging from 100 to 190 days in rodents (Lundgren et al., 1974; Thomas et - al., 1972; Morgan et al., 1970; Sturbaum et al., 1970).
+The slow-phase clearance was slightly - faster in beagles, with an estimated half-time of 63 days (Boecker and Cuddihy, 1974).
+Slowphase clearance from the lung is a combination of cerium dissolution and absorption (Morgan et al., 1970) and mechanical clearance from the respiratory tract (Sturbaum et al., 1970).

-Elimination of orally administered cerium has been shown to be age dependent in animals, with suckling animals absorbing cerium into the GI tissues (Inaba and Lengemann, 1972).
-This cerium remains in the intestinal cells, is not available systemically, and is eventually eliminated in the feces.
+Elimination of orally administered soluble cerium has been shown to be age dependent in animals, with suckling animals absorbing cerium into the GI tissues (Inaba and Lengemann, 1972).
+This cerium may remain in the intestinal cells, may not be available systemically, and may eventually be eliminated in the feces.